Kidney infection: Symptoms, causes, and treatment (original) (raw)

 Kidney infections (pyelonephritis) can occur when bacteria from the urinary tract travel up the urethra and affect one or both kidneys.

-Most of the time, the bacteria that cause kidney or renal infections come from another part of the urinary tract, such as the bladder, ureters, or urethra.
+Sometimes, the bacteria that cause kidney, or renal, infections come from another part of the urinary tract, such as the bladder, ureters, or urethra.

-Kidney infections most commonly affect people who already have a bladder infection, females, and pregnant people.
+Kidney infections most commonly affect people who already have a bladder infection, females, and those who are pregnant.

 This article will explain the symptoms of a kidney infection and how doctors diagnose and treat it.

-Females are more likely to contract a kidney infection.
+The American Kidney Fund notes that females are more likely to contract a kidney infection.
 A female’s urethra is typically shorter than that of a male.
 A female’s vagina and anus are also closer to the urethra.
 This can make it easier for bacteria to enter the body via the urinary tract.
-Pregnant females are also more likely to develop a UTI or kidney infection.
+Pregnant people are also more likely to develop a UTI or kidney infection.

-A kidney infection happens due to bacteria or viruses entering the urethra and reproducing in the bladder, triggering an infection.
-Most of the time, a kidney infection is the result of a bladder infection that travels to the kidneys.
+A kidney infection develops due to bacteria or viruses entering the urethra and reproducing in the bladder, triggering an infection.
+Typically, a kidney infection results from a bladder infection that travels to the kidneys.

-A person with a suspected kidney infection will have their urine tested.
+If a person suspects they have a kidney infection, their doctor or another healthcare professional will likely recommend a urine test.
 The usual course of treatment for a kidney infection is antibiotics, though some people require other forms of treatment.

 Antibiotics

-If a person’s symptoms suggest an infection, a healthcare professional will prescribe antibiotics before the test results return.
+If a person’s symptoms suggest an infection, a doctor may prescribe antibiotics before the test results return.
 A person may also take pain relief.

-When taking antibiotics, a person must finish the whole course of medicine.
-When test results return, a medical professional may change the antibiotic to one that will more effectively treat the infection.
+It is essential to finish the whole course of antibiotics.
+When test results return, the healthcare professional may change the antibiotic to one that will treat the infection more effectively.

 Types of antibiotics